dumpstertree/curio-engine/README.md

         ),
         || {
             Curio::imbue(
-                // we can edit this to override with our own custom systems default_systems(),
+                // here we can edit this to override with our own custom systems.
+We will talk about MyStimulant later. default_systems::<MyStimulant>(),

                 // game modes dictate the number of game instances running, their privilege levels and if/how they render to screen.
-This is using a built in single player version
-                GameMode::new_local_single(
+                // for now we are using a built in single player version GameMode::new_local_single(

-                  // we can override this to create our own custom input mapping default_input(),
+                  // here we can override this to create our own custom input mapping default_input(),
                 ),
             )